The name of the Association shall be the “Plymouth Argyle Supporters Association London Branch” (PASALB).

 (a) The affairs of the Association shall be administered by a General Committee which shall exercise the powers given it by this Constitution.

-(b) (i) The General Committee shall be elected at the Annual General Meeting and shall consist of the Chairman and a maximum of 17 other members from which the posts of Vice-Chairman, General Secretary, Treasurer, Membership Secretary, Newsletter Editor/Press Officer, Travel Secretary, Fund-Raising Promoter, Darts Secretary, Football Secretary, Pool Secretary, Social Events Secretary and Assistant Social Secretary shall be elected.
+(b) (i) The General Committee shall be elected at the Annual General Meeting and shall consist of the Chairman and a maximum of 17 other members from which the posts of General Secretary, Treasurer, Membership Secretary, Darts Secretary, Football Secretary, Pool Secretary, and any other post deemed necessary, along with non-portfolio members.

 (iii) Subject to termination of office by resignation or at the request of the Committee they shall remain in office until their successors are elected at the next Annual General Meeting.
 The Committee has discretion to ask any member to resign if they are deemed not to be fulfilling the duties of the post.

-(iv) The Vice-Chairman shall deputise for the Chairman in the event of the latter resigning or being otherwise unavailable.
+(iv) A Vice-Chairman (if in post) or any portfolio holder shall deputise for the Chairman in the event of the latter resigning or being otherwise unavailable.
 In the event that neither the Chairman nor Vice Chairman are available, the longest-serving Committee member present shall deputise until such time as the Chairman or Vice Chairman arrive.

 (v) The Committee shall have the power to fill any vacancy that may occur during the year.
-Any vacancy must be advertised in “Pasty News” before it can be filled.
+Any vacancy must be advertised By member email before it can be filled.
 If there is more than one nomination, a secret ballot shall be held within the Committee.

 (vi) Committee members are expected to attend all meetings of the Committee after the time of their election.
 However, if they are unable to attend a meeting, they must tender their apologies to the General Secretary in advance of that meeting and, where appropriate, submit a written report to the meeting.